cerebris/railsapi-resources/README.md

 # Railsapi::Resources

-**Note: Railsapi Resources is an experiment at breaking out the Resource class from JSONAPI-Reources.
+**Note: Railsapi Resources is an experiment at breaking out the Resource class from JSONAPI-Resources.
 This project should be considered a work in progress and may be abandoned at any point.
 Also this README was quickly extracted from JR and certainly contains inaccurate information.
 In addition features may be added or removed at any point.
 Please do not base production software on this library.**

 ## Table of Contents